chrissix666/Jellyfin-Random-Button/README.md

 - Tag, genre, and actor shuffling is global only and not limited per library

 Published with the hope that others may further improve Auto Mode and shuffle logic.

+## Jellyfin Enhanced Disclaimer:

+This script has not been tested with Jellyfin Enhanced.
+Jellyfin Enhanced includes its own Random Button, which may conflict with this script, causing unexpected behavior or crashes.
+It is strongly recommended to disable the Enhanced Random Button before use.